Dr. Matthew Wilburn King

 I’ve traveled the Atlantic, Pacific, and Indian Oceans.
 I’ve dived the largest barrier reef systems and I’ve spent time on many seas: Celtic, Mediterranean, Caribbean, Aegean, Adriatic, Sargasso, North, Baltic, Andaman, Bering, and the Coral Sea.

 I once helmed a barge on the Rhine–Meuse–Scheldt delta in the Netherlands, after teaching a Tanzanian woman to ride a bike, while working with her and a group of international volunteers to create a nature reserve near Numansdorp.
 I’ve hiked major mountain ranges: the Rockies, the Alps, Andes, Great Dividing Range, Appalachian and the Cascades.

 I speak English, Spanish, and some French.
 I act on stage, paint, photograph, draw, and I’ve produced and directed short films.
 I’ve volunteered with dozens of organizations, committing thousands of hours for the benefit of people and the planet.
-I’m a Zen Buddhist that practices yoga and, of course, meditation.
-I love my wife immensely, but always strive to love her more.
+I’m a Zen Buddhist who practices yoga and, of course, meditation.
+I love my wife immensely, and always strive to be a better husband.